 Enter “Peter Canisius,” hence forth to be referred to as PC.
 He (and, for reasons I won’t go into, I believe he is indeed a “he”) takes it upon himself to write and send out a “media release” about this fundraiser at St. Frances Cabrini Church.
-Through a friend of a friend I obtained a copy of this media release (sent by firstname.lastname@example.org).
+Through a friend of a friend I obtained a copy of this media release (sent by email@example.com).
 I discovered that its style was not new to me.
 In the past, PC has written and distributed similar media releases concerning various CPCSM events.
 These media releases caused us a lot of trouble for us as PC inundated news media outlets around the country with them.
 We eventually were compelled to post a disclaimer on our website.
 Anyway, like these previous ones, this latest media release concerning the fundraiser for CALGM was deceptively written to sound as if it came from those organizing the event; to sound, in other words, as if it was an “official” media release.
-Yet sprinkled among the legitimate information (time, place, venue, purpose, etc.) are clear attempts to stir-up the local traditionalists to inundate the chancery with calls demanding that this “scandalous” event not take place on church property.
+Yet sprinkled among the legitimate information (time, place, venue, purpose, etc.) are clear attempts to stir-up the local traditionalists so that they inundate the chancery with calls demanding that this “scandalous” event not take place on church property.
 That this stirring-up is undertaken using misinformation and outright lies seems not to bother PC.

 Here’s one example of misleading and inflammatory language used by PC: The parish priest, Leo Tibesar, is described as a “well known and highly respected same sex marriage and gay rights activist.”
 Can you imagine members of a Catholic parish going public with such a statement – even if it was true?
 It’s just asking for trouble (and PC knows it).